monkins1010/monkins1010.github.io/CommunityFeedback/bounties/solana/solana.md

     - [ ] 1.5 Solana utility functions for Notarizers
 - [ ] 2.
 Solana Smart Contracts
 - [ ] 3.
 Daemon modification to accept Solana Proofs
 - [ ] 4.
-Website so interact with Smart contract
+Website to interact with Smart contract
 - [ ] 5.
 Mobile app to interact with Solana and Verus
 ```mermaid
 %%{init: { 'theme': 'forest' }}%%